 For more information: Dean Karen Marosi firstname.lastname@example.org, Engineering

 - National Institutes of Health Oxford-Cambridge Scholars Program

 The NIH/UK Partnership provides funding to outstanding students pursuing graduate training in areas of biomedical research, leading to the Ph.D. from either Oxford or Cambridge University.
 This is a collaborative program between the UK universities and the National Institutes for Health in Bethesda, Maryland.
 Students spend 2 years at either Oxford or Cambridge and 2 years at the NIH working on a research project co-mentored by investigators at both institutions.
 While there is no formal coursework required for the degree, students have access to courses at both institutions.
-Students considering this program should have excellent preparation in the basic sciences and significant research experience.
+Students considering this program should have excellent preparation in the basic sciences and significant research experience, and be US citizens.
 The NIH/UK partnerships also has a program that leads to the MD/Ph.D. degree.
 The fellowship provides a $28,300 stipend, medical insurance, and travel allowances.
-Deadline is early January.
+Deadline is December 3.